Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/visualization_formats.md

 The size of raster image files depends ultimately on the number of pixels (although not in a linear way, since many image formats are compressed), so larger, more detailed images make for larger file sizes (and slower download times).
 The size of vector image files depends on their complexity; an instruction to draw a long line takes no more space than an instruction to draw a short line, but (although there are optimization simplifications here, too) each vector shape requires an additional instruction.

-Unless you have good reason to do otherwise, use raster images for photographs, including screen captures, which typically have a lot of detail and few regular geometric shapes.
-Use SVG for charts and graphs, which have less detail and more regular geometric shapes.
+Unless you have good reason to do otherwise, use raster images for photographs, including screen captures, which typically have a lot of detail, many colors or shades, and few regular geometric shapes.
+Use SVG for charts and graphs, which have less detail, fewer colors or shades, and more regular geometric shapes.
 Additionally, as is explained below, it is easier for users to interact with the parts of an SVG image than with parts of a raster image.

 ## Raster formats